sbstn-gbl/lfbd-21-22/README.md

 Please familiarize yourselves with `virtualenv` (or a similar tool such as `conda`).
 Some background information can be found in the [virtualenv docs](https://virtualenv.pypa.io/en/latest/) or [here](https://stackoverflow.com/questions/34398676/does-conda-replace-the-need-for-virtualenv).

 In the lectures, we will use Jupyter notebooks to illustrate implementation-related key points.
 The notebooks will be published in this repository well ahead of the lecture.
-Please make sure that you can execute the notebooks before you join the class so you can follow the coding part more easily.
+Please make sure that you can execute the notebooks before joining the class so you can easily follow the coding part in the lectures.

 For the homework assignments, use an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) of your choice.
 IDE choice really depends on personal preferences.
 A very popular choice is PyCharm (JetBrains offers a [free pro license for students](https://www.jetbrains.com/community/education/#students).
 If you are familiar with coding this should be easy to manage.
 Other people like [Spyder](https://www.spyder-ide.org), [JupyterLab](https://jupyter.org) or [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).
 Do some research to figure out which IDE suits your background and preferences best.